celery/celery/docs/getting-started/next-steps.rst

 to the request.

-The :program:`celery inspect` command contains commands that doesn't change anything in the worker, it only replies information and statistics about what's going on inside the worker.
+The :program:`celery inspect` command contains commands that don't change anything in the worker; it only returns information and statistics about what's going on inside the worker.
 For a list of inspect commands you can execute: